Bootstrap and React-Bootstrap

 npm install bootstrap

-Import Bootstrap CSS in your src/index.js or src/App.js:
+Import Bootstrap CSS in your src/index.js or src/App.js or main.jsx:

 import 'bootstrap/dist/css/bootstrap.min.css';